pepaproch/slang-jproperties/README.md

  *TODO will be implemented

-*G will use generic rule
+*G use generic rule

-*R  will be reimplemented as in original plugin
+*R reimplemented as in original plugin

 ?
 Not sure